Sam-is-AI/Choose-Your-Adventures/The-Lantern-of-Lirien/meeting-the-elder.md

 *perhaps you can uncover its power before it fades.*

-- 🌲[Leave the cottage and follwo the light inot the forest](forest-path.md) *It could lead you to the thief - or to[Return to the crossroads](start.md)
+- 🌲[Leave the cottage and follwo the light inot the forest](forest-path.md) *It could lead you to the thief - or to something much worse.*
-*Maybe the answers lie elsewhere for now.*

 - ⬅️ [Return to the crossroads](start.md)
 *Maybe the answers lie elsewhere for now.*